 These include reinterpretations of renowned world literature material as well as performance pieces that directly address those life experiences that shape young audiences and the social reality in which they grow up.
 The scene is set by a young ensemble which continually rouses both parents and grandparents from their seats.
 The programme has been sculpted by an awareness that the children and young people in the audience come from different cultures.

-Andrea Gronemeyer, House Director since 2017, attaches great significance to the fact that the performance pieces repeatedly focus on working together within a diverse society.
+Andrea Gronemeyer, Director of the theatre since the 2017/18 season, attaches great significance to the fact that the performance pieces repeatedly focus on working together within a diverse society.
 Almost all theatrical means are just right when it comes to such an undertaking.
 On its two stages, the “Big Castle” and the “Small Castle”, a whole host of different performance styles are put on display - including dance, singing, rap and improvisation.

 After 40 years as a cinema, it was then taken over by one of Germany’s most famous discotheques, the “Blow Up".
 During its five-year existence, Pink Floyd, Yes, and artists such as Jimi Hendrix and Sammy Davis, Jr. all performed there.

-During the late 1970s, the city of Munich took over the building and converted it into a children's and youth theatre.
+During the late 1970s, the city of Munich took over the building and converted it into a theatre for young audiences.
 At the time, the producers of children's theatre were demanding more "brains" and fewer fairy tales.